frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/articles/calculation-of-valuation-rate-as-per-fifo-and-moving-average.md

 **Valuation Rate** of an item is calculated based on the total expense incurred to make the product available for sale like freight, labour, cost of raw materials, etc.

-In ERPNext, Valuation Rate is calculated based on the valuation method selected for the particular item.
+In ERPNext, the Valuation Rate is calculated based on the valuation method selected for the particular item.

 An item can have either **FIFO** or **Moving Average** selected as a valuation method.